 Gallery STOLP at Bled castle will be hosting painting exhibition from Andrej Ciuha in August.
 Below read more about the artist.

-In 2014, his creative interest and inspiration for poetry shifted to fine art, and Andrej Ciuha started painting.
-As inspiration, he initially chose some of his poems, highlighted the most decisive verses in terms of content, placed them in an artistic composition, and wrote them directly on the painting.
-Although he often draws motifs for his paintings from his own poems and illustrates them, this is not always the case; half of his exhibited works have no connection to them.
-Perhaps the poems will be born later, when the images become the inspiration for poems and not vice versa.
+The inspiration for his paintings were initially his two collections of poems: "You are so beautiful" from 2004 and "Black and White Pearls" from 2012.
+He was invited to present his poems in the Mentor and Apokalipsa magazines, and in three literary nocturnes of the First Programme of Radio Slovenia.
+When his creative interest and inspiration for poetry shifted in 2014 towards fine arts, Andrej Ciuha started painting with enthusiasm.
+Inspired by poetry, he selected and highlighted some of his most decisive verses in terms of content, placed them in an artistic composition, and wrote them directly on the painting.
+Although he often draws motifs for his paintings from his own poems and illustrates them, half of his exhibited works have no connection to them.
+Poems were born later, when completed paintings become the inspiration for them.